teaching the awesome potential of being human

 Tuskegee Airmen United States Central Division – 2nd VP – Youth Education and Training

-The National Peace Alliance - member
+The National Peace Alliance - Winnepeg, Ontario - member

 FAA licensed Commercial pilot, flight instructor, ground school instructor, CFII MEI AGII